latif-muhammad/ANRP/README.md

 # Automatic Number Plate Recognition (ANPR) System

 This project is an Automatic Number Plate Recognition (ANPR) system built using Python, OpenCV, EasyOCR, and Django.
-It allows for the detection, extraction, and recognition of vehicle number plates from images or video streams.
+It allows for the detection, extraction, and recognition of vehicle number plates from images.

 ## Features